Personal Development

 School Trips

-Each year the school supports a number of charities through specific fundraising events or contributions e.g. Poppy Appeal and Life Boat fund.
+Each year the school supports a number of charities through specific fundraising events or contributions e.g. Poppy Appeal.
 We choose one main charity, close to our hearts, to support with additional fundraising annually.
 Frequently we share joint activities with St John's to raise much need revenue for local causes.

 We also, through our non uniform days, sponsor Mark who lives in Uganda.